-So, to help you plan an epic Hawaii trip, this travel guide covers the 14 best things to do on the North Shore of Oahu.
-These activities include the best beaches, hiking trails, places to eat, snorkeling spots, and other hidden gems!
+So, to help you plan an epic Hawaii trip, this travel guide covers the 15 best things to do on the North Shore of Oahu.
+Discover the best beaches, hiking trails, places to eat, and snorkeling spots.
+However, I’ve also included hidden gems that I wish I had known about during my first trip!

 Disclaimer: This article contains affiliate links.
 I may earn a small commission when you purchase a product or book a stay through these links at no extra cost to you.